 “Good for you for adopting!
 I don’t think I could love someone else’s child as much as I love my own.”
 This implies the adopted child will not be their child or is harder to love.
 Just stop after saying "Good for you."

 “How much did your baby cost?”
-They didn’t get the baby on Craigslist, for crying out loud.
+They didn’t get the baby on Craigslist.
 If you’re trying to learn about the financials of an adoption, simply ask couples, “How much does adoption generally cost?”

 “One couple I worked with—when they announced they were adopting—had some people say, ‘Oh, I’m so sorry!’” says Keven R. Downs, a licensed clinical social worker at Heritage School, a residential treatment center in Provo, Utah.
 “They were presumably apologizing for what they assumed were infertility problems, and onlookers were acting as if it’s a lesser thing to adopt.
 It’s not!
 Couples who adopt are just as excited as a couple giving birth to a child.
 And after hearing horror stories like this, it makes me think we don’t celebrate adoption enough.
 Let’s be more aware.
 Let’s celebrate with them!”